Guide to Visiting Monticello, Thomas Jefferson’s Estate

 I recommend that you buy your entrance tickets ahead of time online.
 I’d hate for you to be disappointed because you couldn’t get the Monticello tour or entrance time you wanted.

 Some options are definitely more pricey than others, but Monticello tickets help support the preservation of the Monticello plantation.
-As of winter 2022, the only way to see the house’s iconic dome room and the upper floors of the historic house is to book the behind-the-scenes house tour day pass.
+The only way to see the house’s iconic dome room and the upper floors of the historic house is to book the behind-the-scenes house tour day pass.

-For those who prefer a guided tour, there are options such as the “From Slavery to Freedom Tour” and the “Highlights Tour.”
-There are also tours that will enhance your experience at Monticello and are included with your admission ticket.
+There are several guided tour options such as the “From Slavery to Freedom Tour” and the “Highlights Tour.”
+There are also tours that will enhance your experience at Monticello and are included with your ticket.

 What to see at Monticello

-I recommend that you book your ticket first and then plan the rest of your time at Monticello around your tour time or self-guided house entrance time.
+I recommend that you book your tour first and then plan the rest of your time at Monticello around your tour time.

 The visitor center